aptise/peter_sslers/README.md

 ## `invoke` Script

-there is an `invoke` script in the `tools` directory that can be used to automate certain tasks.
+There is an `invoke` script in the `tools` directory that can be used to automate certain tasks.

-right now the invoke script offers:
+Right now the invoke script offers:

 * `import-certbot-certs-archive` given a directory of your local LetsEncrypt archive (which has versioned certs), it will import them all into a server of your choice.
 * `import-certbot-certs-live` given a directory of your local LetsEncrypt install, it will import the active onesinto a server of your choice.